top of page

 Our diverse cast of faculty and lecturers enjoy academic freedom to teach from the heart while making generous space in the classroom for the unique spiritual perspective of every student.

-Our Mission remains focused on preparing people, through academic, personal, and spiritual development, for a life of justice, beauty, and compassion, enabling a humble, creative engagement with their world.
+Our Mission is focused on preparing people, through academic, personal, and spiritual development, for a life of justice, beauty, and compassion, enabling a humble, creative engagement with their world.
 That’s nothing new for us.
-But some fresh developments are worth highlighting:
+But some developments are worth highlighting:

-• We’re now primarily a graduate studies institution, delivering graduate-level courses, 1-year certificates, and complete degrees (M.Min., M.A., M.T.S.).
+• We’re primarily a graduate studies institution, delivering graduate-level courses, 1-year certificates, and degree programs (M.Min., M.A., M.T.S.).

-• Our cohorts now gather primarily online, making it possible for students outside North America to earn their degree from home.
-We’ve enjoyed students from Australia, New Zealand, Scotland, and Germany to Ukraine, the Baltic states, Rwanda and the Philippines!
+• Our cohorts gather primarily online, making it possible for students outside North America to earn their degree from home.
+We’ve enjoyed having students join our learning community from Australia, New Zealand, Scotland, and Germany to Ukraine, the Baltic states, Rwanda, Russia, South Africa, Palestine, and the Philippines!

 • North American students supplement their online courses with one or two short in-person residencies (7-day or 9-day) that create a deeper sense of community with their cohort.

-• Our partnership with Bethlehem Bible College is picking up steam, with a growing influx of students expected to enter our M.A. in Peace & Justice (Track 3: Palestinian Context) in fall 2023.
+• Our partnership with Bethlehem Bible College and BIPJ provides SSU with an influx of students who are dedicated to peacebuilding in Israel-Palestine as they enter our M.A. in Peace & Justice (Track 3: Palestinian Context).

-• And on that note, I'm thrilled to say that IRPJ (the Institute for Religion, Peace & Justice) is now honoured to be named The Jim Forest Institute for Religion, Peace & Justice.
-This piece on Jim Forest will tell you more about his life and why we’re proud of his personal association with us.
+• And on that note, our Peace & Justice school is honoured to be named after the Orthodox contemplative peacemaker, Jim Forest, as the Jim Forest Institute for Religion, Peace & Justice.
+This article on Jim Forest will tell you more about his extraordinary life and why we’re proud of his personal association with us.
 Jim represents the peacebuilding ethos that begins with inner transformation and that shows up in the world as peace, justice, and reconciliation.

 My beloved colleague and our Provost & Vice-Chancellor, Dr. Andrew Phillip Klager, asked me, “What do you like most about this school?
 What makes us unique?
 Why do you think it’s a great place for students to study?”
 Here is what I said to him and to all prospective students: